-Here, I have disabled streams 7,8,9,10 (dark grey) for the Amb, Saxes, and Hammond, and used ALT-select to enclose all the crossfades.
-Then I dragged the crossfade two seconds to the left - you can see below that the crossfades on the enabled streams have moved together, but those on the disabled streams have not moved.
+Here, I have disabled streams 8,9,10,11 (dark grey) and used ALT-select to enclose all the crossfades.
+Then I dragged the crossfade one second to the right - you can see below that the crossfades on the enabled streams have moved together, but those on the disabled streams have not moved.